-Always use the blue personalization buttons - our custom fields, available in the email editor, right below the Subject line and styling options.
+Always use the blue personalization buttons - our custom fields in the email editor, right below the Subject line, and styling options.
 They are called snippets, and their task is to insert information specific to your prospect into your email.

-Wondering how to add them to your CSV, XLS or XLSX file and then import to Woodpecker, to begin with?
+Wondering how to add them to your CSV, XLS, or XLSX file and then import them to Woodpecker, to begin with?
 Here is our CSV and Excel guide »

 3. Add a follow-up message or add a Condition

 You can follow up with the prospects who have not responded to your email.
 To create a follow-up message, click “ADD EMAIL” right below the editor that contains your first message.